Corporate

 Nomination of Directors

 The Board has established a Governance and Sustainability Committee, which has a number of responsibilities relating to governance and the nomination of candidates for election as Directors.
-The Committee is responsible for identifying new candidates for Board nomination and, after considering the objectives of the Corporation’s Diversity Policy, for recommending to the Board those candidates who possess the qualifications, competencies, skills, business and financial experience, leadership roles, level of commitment and available time required of a Director to fulfill Board responsibilities.
+The Committee is responsible for identifying new candidates for Board nomination and, after considering the objectives of the Corporation’s Diversity Policy, for recommending to the Board those candidates who possess the qualifications, competencies, skills, experience, level of commitment and available time required of a Director to fulfill Board responsibilities.

 Members of the Governance and Sustainability Committee maintain an evergreen list of potential candidates and employ a skills matrix to assist with reviewing the skills and experience of director candidates and of the Board as a whole.
 The matrix, which is set forth below, outlines a complement of diverse qualifications, attributes, skills and experience that are viewed as being relevant to the proper functioning of the Board.
 This is not intended to be an exhaustive list of each Director’s skills.
 In addition to the skills below, all directors are financially literate and have expertise in governance.